 Flexibility and tight scheduling of the time and materials model requires more reasonable dealing with time.
 That factors in with the priorities of the projects and give an opportunity to chip away the superficial and concentrate on what really matters to the project.

-Keeping things under control is a must when big money is at stakes.
-One of the benefits of time and materials model for the client has the more hands-on approach in the development process.
+Keeping things under control is a must when big money is at stake.
+One of the benefits of the time and materials model for the client has a more hands-on approach in the development process.

 How?
 Due to flexibility and overall increased mobility of the project, the client is basically required to be involved more deeply in the workflow.
 Otherwise, the project might not meet his expectations.

 However, that doesn’t mean that the client must be present at every meeting every time no matter what.
 Not at all.
 This responsibility lies on the shoulders of project managers who keep the client in the know about the undergoing of the projects and presents the results at a specific schedule.